 35 Must-Know Low-Code Statistics And Trends

-Gartner reports that by 2023, over 50% of all medium and large-sized organizations will use a low-code development platform as one of their main application platforms.
-This is due to the need for simpler and faster application development.
 Low-code empowers pro developers and non-developers to build complex enterprise solutions that are easier to integrate, modify, and upgrade.
-Organizations can adapt more quickly to changes in the market, customer needs, and even legislation.
+Organizations can adapt more quickly to changes in the market and fast-track their digital transformation efforts.

-With low-code platforms, businesses can fast-track their business transformation efforts through faster application delivery.
 The platforms help CIOs to steer their organizations through massive business transformation projects.
-They become digital-ready, agile, and data-driven and improve time-to-market.
-In a nutshell, low-code development helps businesses transition from being reactive to becoming digitally proactive.
+As a result, enterprises become more digital-ready, agile, and data-driven.
+Low-code development helps businesses transition from being reactive to becoming digitally proactive.

 The growth of low-code market